Etherpod/Ship-Enhancements/README.md

 - Reeling in towards a tether hook on the other side of a wall will sometimes produce unintended side effects
 - The Expedition Flag's map marker may not be visible when using the advanced minimap from General Enhancements
 - The Continuous Matching Velocity feature from General Enhancements may cause bugs when used with the Autopilot Controls
+- Placing the ship's gravity crystal on the landing gear and then detaching the landing gear will crash the game

 # Credits
 Big thanks to **ColumbidaeCafe** for helping develop most of the ideas and sound effects!